Jitec-Mebin/Yolov5-custom-data-pytorch-code/README.md

 Under water detection

-can use it for any object detection problems- Vehicle detection , human detection ,mask,helmet,tumour ,mediacl image detection etc....
+can use it for any object detection problems- Vehicle detection , human detection ,mask,helmet,tumor ,medical image detection etc....